Contents

 Another example could be identifying when your target audience is the most active online (e.g., stay-at-home moms) and using daypart targeting (a subtype of behavioral targeting) to reach them when the chances they will act are the highest.

-Since behavioral targeting is focused on specific user behavior (hence the name), it can help create ads that better resonate with the audience’s interests, therefore, create better user experiences.
+Since behavioral targeting focuses on specific user behavior (hence the name), it can help create ads that better resonate with the audience's interests, thereby creating a better user experience.

 Contextual targeting